Worried about your pelvic floor and heard about prolapse?

 Provided you are not leaking with lifting or squatting, and you can contract your pelvic floor muscle whist doing these activities, it is time to move on to more agile activities such as running and jumping if these are what you are keen to do!

 Be patient, this may not happen over night, but work hard in the first 6 weeks to get your pelvic floor working and you should be good to get back to the gym in no time.

-Tori and Bonnie are our specialist Women’s Health Physio’s.
-Book in to see Tori or Bonnie if you are having difficulty getting back into exercise after baby.
+Bonnie is our specialist Women’s Health Physio’s.
+Book in to see Bonnie if you are having difficulty getting back into exercise after baby.